DhiyaneshGeek/dhiyaneshgeek.github.io/_posts/2024-02-26-oawsp-exam-review.md

 * The Breaching AWS labs simulate a fictional corporation “**TwoCapital**” hosting its infrastructure on the AWS environment.
 * Based on past cloud breaches the challenges have a variety degree of difficulty and solving them will lead to the total compromise of the target cloud environment.
 * The aim is to breach “**TwoCapital**” company and move laterally, exploit weak AWS configurations/policies and find a way to compromise the super secure Amazon Relational Database Service (RDS).
-* The Lab also contails all the Necessary Tools that are required to solve the Labs under `/Desktop/Tools/` Folder
+* The Lab also contains all the Necessary Tools that are required to solve the Labs under `/Desktop/Tools/` Folder
 * There are around 27 Flags in the course, on completion you will receive the **Certificate Of Completion Breaching AWS**.

 <p align="center">